Why Should I Bring my Pet to Willows for Chronic Liver Failure?

 - Weight loss

 Fig 1: Symptoms of acute liver failure include yellow gums and eyes (jaundice)

 What Treatments are Available for Chronic Liver Failure?

 Chronic liver failure requires a multimodal approach, including the adjustment of diet, prescription of medications and activity levels.
 During diagnostics an underlying cause is sometimes detected, allowing directed therapy to eliminate the initiating cause (e.g. toxins, infections, cancer etc.).
 In some instances this is not possible and therapy is focused on supporting the liver in its remaining function.
 Liver disease is a non-painful condition, however dogs and cats can be nauseous, neurological or accumulate fluid in the abdomen, all of which require medication to control.

 Treatments which may be required in chronic liver failure include:

-Considering the severity of this disease process, this is a challenging condition to treat.
-Early intervention and aggressive treatment can be successful in some cases where the extent of damage is not too severe.
-At the present time, liver transplants are not available in veterinary medicine.
+Chronic Liver Failure can be a challenging condition to treat.
+Early intervention and aggressive treatment can be successful in where the extent of damage is not too severe.
+At the present time, liver transplants are not available in Veterinary medicine.